 That is where financial document extraction fits in the workflow.
 The goal is not to skip bookkeeping review.
 It is to turn bank statements, card statements, receipts, and related source documents into structured Excel or CSV workpapers so staff can sort, filter, compare statement totals, assign categories, and find exceptions without retyping every line.

 Invoice Data Extraction can support this extraction layer because it converts invoices and other financial documents, including bank statements and receipts, into structured Excel, CSV, or JSON files.
 Staff upload documents, describe the fields and output structure in a prompt, and download the extracted data.
 For recurring client types, saved prompts can help keep columns consistent across repeated jobs, such as transaction date, payee, description, debit, credit, account identifier, statement month, receipt tax amount, or notes for reviewer follow-up.
+Once a catch-up client is current, the same saved prompts carry over into a monthly supplier invoice extraction routine across the firm's QuickBooks client roster, with each file coded to its own chart of accounts.

 The product is built for volume, which matters when a firm is processing many client files in a compressed season.
 Invoice Data Extraction supports batches of up to 6,000 mixed-format files and single PDFs up to 5,000 pages.
 That scale does not make the output tax-ready by itself.
 It gives staff a structured workpaper base for review, reconciliation, and import preparation.